 This benchmark uses a single, simple, update-intensive transaction to load the system under test (SUT).
-Thus the workload is intended to reflect an OLTP application, but does not reflect the entire range of OLTP requirements typically characterized by multiple transaction types of varying complexities.
-The single transaction type provides a simple, repeatable unit of work, and is designed to exercise the key components of an OLTP system.
+Thus the workload is intended to reflect the database aspects of an application, but does not reflect the entire range of OLTP requirements typically characterized by terminal and network input/output, and by multiple transaction types of varying complexities.
+The single transaction type provides a simple, repeatable unit of work, and is designed to exercise the basic components of a database system.

-The extent to which a customer can achieve the results reported by a vendor is highly dependent on how closely TPC BenchmarkTM A approximates the customer application.
-Relative performance of systems derived from TPC BenchmarkTM A do not necessarily hold for other workloads or environments.
+The extent to which a customer can achieve the results reported by a vendor is highly dependent on how closely TPC BenchmarkTM B approximates the customer application.
+Relative performance of systems derived from TPC BenchmarkTM B do not necessarily hold for other workloads or environments.
 Extrapolations to unlike environments are not recommended.